lrq3000/pyugt/README.md

    * Either on Windows OSes, there is a prepackaged binary you can [download here (look for pyugt_vx.x.x_bin_win64.zip for 64-bit or win32 for 32-bit)](https://github.com/lrq3000/pyugt/releases).

    * Either for other platform or if you want to run from sourcecode, you need to install a Python interpreter.
-[Anaconda](https://www.anaconda.com/distribution/) is a good one.
+[Anaconda](https://www.anaconda.com/distribution/) is a good one, and [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) is a smaller alternative that works too.

      Then, install this software: